Name: Dan Mumford

 “The great thing about UO is that you can create your own adventures, your own player politics, and economy,” Mumford said.
 “I loved the fact that I could put a blockade of objects up, force players to go around or stop, and then interact with them.
 Some people got annoyed, some paid up, but either way, we were having an impact on others’ gaming experiences and things like this made UO a place rich with content.
 You could wander about and get involved with other players all day long, for better or worse.”

-Read more of Dan Mumford’s story in Braving Britannia: Volume II!
+Read more of Dan Mumford’s story in Braving Britannia: Tales of Melancholy, Malice, and Peril in Ultima Online!